 The Trail starts at Springer Mountain and travels through GA, NC, and TN to end 286 miles later at Baxter Creek Trailhead on the other side of the Smokeys.

-As it is commonly called, the BMT spends about 1/3 of its time in the Great Smokey National Park, which also happens to have one of the country’s densest Black Bear Populations.
+As commonly called, the BMT spends about 1/3 of its time in the Great Smokey National Park, which also has one of the country’s densest Black Bear Populations.

 I’m not worried about Bears, though, since Sam is apparently bringing a large machete given to her by her mother.
 I guess she read about the bears.